-Who is responsible for credit card debt after death?
+What happens to credit card debt after death?

 Secured and unsecured debt

-Below are some simple steps you can take to deal with a deceased family member’s finances.
+There is a lot to think about when someone dies, and money matters can add to the stress.
+If you're not sure where to start, below are some simple steps you can take to deal with a deceased family member’s finances.

-|Bank||Bereavement / Deceased Estate Number|
+|Bank ||Bereavement / Deceased Estate number |

 |ANZ||1800 237 170|